-Although SUM is the most frequently used function in Excel, the very useful IF function should also be in your Excel bag of workbook tricks.
-Basically, the IF function tests whether a condition is true or false and then performs an action such as a calculation or data entry.
+Although SUM is the most frequently used function in Excel, the IF function should also be in your Excel bag of workbook tricks.
+The IF function tests whether a condition is true or false and then performs an action such as a calculation or data entry.
 How often are you sorting or filtering data to manually locate Excel entries that might require additional data entry or auditing?
-The IF function can automatically evaluate your data based on the condition or conditions that you create.
+With the IF function, you can automatically evaluate your data based on the condition or conditions that you create.

 Conditions Can Be Formulas, Values, or Text

 The cell or entry that is evaluated may be a formula, value, or text; the displayed result may also be a formula, value, or text answer.
 For example, if an amount is more than 5% over the budgeted amount, then you might display “OVER”, otherwise show “OK.”

 For instance, what if we want to calculate an analysis where, if the total is greater than or equal to $1000, then a $100 bonus is entered into the formula cell; otherwise, no bonus is given.

 The formula would look like: =IF(B2>=1000, 100, 0) where B2 is the value being evaluated.
 As with other formulas, the results will update if values are changed.
 And, as with other formulas, this calculation can be copied down or across to calculate additional values.

 The results of the IF function can also be a text entry that you may want to filter for checking data, such as =IF(B14=E14, “OK”, “AUDIT NEEDED”).

 In this sample function, if the two cell values are the same, the result is “OK”, otherwise the answer is “AUDIT NEEDED”.
 Notice that text entries are surrounded by quotes (to create a character string) with the formula commas outside the quotes.
 Note that it doesn’t matter if you add spaces after each comma.

 But Wait … There’s More!
 Nested Functions